-Guinea has not yet signed or ratified the Treaty on the Prohibition of Nuclear Weapons.
+Guinea has not yet signed or ratified the Treaty on the Prohibition of Nuclear Weapons (TPNW).

 National position

-Campaigners discuss the treaty with the minister of foreign affairs of Guinea, Ibrahima Kalil Kaba, in June 2021.
+In 2021, campaigners discuss the TPNW with the then-minister of foreign affairs of Guinea, Ibrahima Kalil Kaba.
 Photo: ACRL-RfP

-Guinea participated in the negotiation of the treaty at the United Nations in New York in 2017 but was absent for the vote on its adoption.
+Guinea participated in the negotiation of the TPNW at the United Nations in New York in 2017 but was absent for the vote on its adoption.

 In 2016, Guinea voted in the first committee of the UN General Assembly in favour of a draft resolution that ultimately established the formal mandate for states to commence negotiations on “a legally binding instrument to prohibit nuclear weapons, leading towards their total elimination”.